GSA/cto-website/README.md

 ## Setup

-There are two ways you can set up your development environment:
+There are 2 (two) ways you can set up your development environment:

 * [**Method 1:** Install all tools and dependencies on your local machine (Ruby, Node.js, etc)](#method-1-local-development-environment)
 * [**Method 2:** Use Docker to maintain all tools and dependencies inside a container](#method-2-containerized-development-environment-using-docker)